ylyy93/my_blog/_posts/phil/2020-03-18-experimental-design.md

 ### Summary
 1. Principle of Comparative Experimentation
-2. “Fundamental Principle” of Statistical Inverence
+2. “Fundamental Principle” of Statistical Inference
 3. Principle of Experimental Manipulation
 4. Principle of Blocking
 5. Principle of Factorial Experimentation